shaik1002/biggitlabbomb/doc/administration/settings/jira_cloud_app.md

      applications can be viewed and installed by any user.
 1. Generate test license tokens for your application.

-Like the GitLab.com Marketplace listing, this method uses [automatic updates](../../integration/jira/connect-app.md#update-the-gitlab-for-jira-cloud-app).
+Like the GitLab.com marketplace listing, this method uses [automatic updates](../../integration/jira/connect-app.md#update-the-gitlab-for-jira-cloud-app).

-For more information about creating an Atlassian Marketplace listing, see the [Atlassian documentation](https://developer.atlassian.com/platform/marketplace/listing-connect-apps/#create-your-marketplace-listing).
+For more information about creating a marketplace listing, see the [Atlassian documentation](https://developer.atlassian.com/platform/marketplace/listing-connect-apps/#create-your-marketplace-listing).

 ## Configure your GitLab instance to serve as a proxy